gregoriusgrd/calculator/README.md

 - Enter numbers and select an operation (e.g., +, -, *, /).
 - Click the "=" button to see the result.
 - Use the "AC" button to clear the screen.

+## Demo
+Try out the live demo of the app here: <a href="https://gregoriusgrd.github.io/calculator/">Calculator Demo</a>